 Replacing insoles depends on the deterioration rate and the intensity rate of their use.
 Insoles that are worn all day tend to wear earlier than normal.

 For instance, running is a demanding sport.
 One mistake in choosing insoles will risk you danger.
 There are recommendations that you change your insoles after a certain number of miles.
 Typically, they range from 400-1000 miles.

 It is undeniably very easy to replace an insole.
 It is just like installing a new insole into your shoe.
 When you bought your insoles from the guidelines mentioned, check if they’re trim to fit.
 Trim to fit means that you can trace the outline of your old insoles to the new insoles.

 If you’re done with trimming them, inserting them into your shoes is as easy as you remove them.
 First, insert the toe part of the insole and push them forward to the corners of your shoes.
 To make them sit more firmly onto the footstep of the shoe, push it with your thumb.
 Then, do it with the other shoe.

-The existing guidelines and methods on how to replace an insole into your shoe are very easy to follow.
-If you think that the insoles you’re wearing right now aren’t what they used to be, check from above signs and see if you have it on your insoles.
+The existing guidelines and methods on how to replace an insole in your shoe are very easy to follow.
+If you think that the insoles you’re wearing right now aren’t what they used to be, check from the above signs and see if you have it on your insoles.
 Remember, to invest in good insoles mean that you’re also investing in having healthy feet.